CAREamics/careamics.github.io/docs/installation.md

         ``` bash
         mamba install pytorch::pytorch torchvision -c pytorch --platform osx-64 python
         ```

-        :warning: Note that this will not install silicon GPU acceleration.

     4. Install CAREamics.
 We have several extra options (`dev`, `examples`, `wandb` and `tensorboard`).
 If you wish to run the [example notebooks](https://github.com/CAREamics/careamics-examples),